Corporate Team Building: A Postmodern Evolution at the Intersection of Sports and Human Resources Management

 At the same time, sports activities that are practiced outside of competition began to emerge gradually: it was in this context that outdoor training camps emerged as the first form of corporate sports events and non-competitive activities.
-Combining the values of challenge, extreme sports, and adventure, these camps were quickly criticized in the 1990s and viewed as a devious means of evaluating and selecting employees by compromising their physical and psychological well-being (Julien Pierre and Tribou, 2013).
+Combining the values of challenge, extreme sports, and adventure, these camps were quickly criticized in the 1990s and viewed as a devious means of evaluating and selecting employees while compromising their physical and psychological well-being (Julien Pierre and Tribou, 2013).
 This led to the emergence of new terms, widely used today and with a more promotional focus: “incentive” and “team-building” (Burlot and Pichot, 2004).

 This article seeks to explain how changes in sports practices and human resources management practices—which are moving toward postmodernity—contribute to shaping team-building offerings.
 On the one hand, we observe transformations in sports practices and a different, more postmodern integration of sports into team-building retreats.
 Next, we will examine how